CCA Principals

 PAUL J. KUTTNER

-Paul Kuttner has been a consulting partner with CCA for 15 years.
-He has developed strategic plans for a wide array of educational, research, and community-focused institutions including Oberlin College, Community Catalyst, the Inter-university Consortium for Political and Social Research, the Society for Research in Child Development, the National Association for Mental Illness, and Mestizo Institute of Culture and Arts.
+Paul Kuttner has been a consulting partner with CCA for over 15 years.
+He has developed strategic plans for a wide array of organizations and institutions in the areas of higher education, health, research, and community engagement.
+Clients have included Oberlin College, Community Catalyst, the Inter-university Consortium for Political and Social Research, the Society for Research in Child Development, the National Association for Mental Illness, and Mestizo Institute of Culture and Arts.

 Andrew B. Evans